alanwhite1203/alanwhite1203.github.io/IrAmortizingCap.md

 An amortizing cap is primarily used to hedge loans whose principal declines on a scheduled basis while an accreting cap is primarily used to hedge construction loans whose principal increases on a scheduled basis to meet the expanding working capital requirements.
 Amortizing caps are frequently purchased by issuers of floating rate debt where the loan principal declines during the life.
 Similarly accreting caps are frequently purchased by issuers of floating rate debt where the loan principal increases during the life.
 The holders wish to protect themselves from the increased financing costs that would result from a rise in interest rates.
 This presentation gives an overview of interest rate amortizing or accreting cap products and valuation model.

-KeyWords
-amortizing cap, amortizing floor, accreting cap, accreting floor, Interest rate cap, interest rate floor, caplet, floorlet, valuation, Black model, finance, financial product

-	Interest Rate Amortizing or Accreting Cap Introduction An interest rate cap is a financial contract between two parties that provides an interest rate ceiling or cap on the floating rate payments.
-	An interest rate cap actually consists of a series of European call options (caplets) on interest rates.
-	An amortizing cap is an interest rate cap whose notional principal amount declines during the life of the contract.
-	An accreting cap is an interest rate cap whose notional principal amount increases during the life of the contract.

-	The Benefits of an Amortizing or Accreting Cap
-	An amortizing cap is primarily used to hedge loans whose principal declines on a scheduled basis.
-	An accreting cap is primarily used to hedge construction loans whose principal increases on a scheduled basis to meet the expanding working capital requirements.
-	Amortizing caps are frequently purchased by issuers of floating rate debt where the loan principal declines during the life.
-	Amortizing caps are frequently purchased by issuers of floating rate debt where the loan principal increases during the life.
-	The holders wish to protect themselves from the increased financing costs that would result from a rise in interest rates.

-	Caplet Payoff
 	The payoff of a caplet is given by Payoff=N_i*τ*max(R-K,0) where N_i – the notional of period i; R – the realized interest rate; K – the strike; τ – the day count fraction.
 	Payoff diagram

-	Valuation
 	The analytics is similar to a vanilla cap the principal amount used by each period may be different.
 	The present value of an amortizing or accreting cap is given by PV(0)=∑_(i=1)^n▒〖N_i τ_i D_i (F_i Φ(d_1 )-KΦ(d_2)) 〗